sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 let next_item = <[T]>::get(items, 0)?;
 ```

-We *copy* `self.items` into a variable, then call get on a reference with lifetime `'a`.
-This is
+We first *copy* `self.items` into a variable that has lifetime `'a`.
+Then we call `get` on that
-fine because as established above, references can be copied and we're allowed to have several that
+value.
+This code works fine because as established above, immutable references can be copied and
-point to the same data at the same time.
-The `next_item` borrows an item from `self.items`.
+both `self.items` and the new `items` variable are allowed to point to the same value at the same
+time.
+The `next_item` variable borrows an item from the `items` variable, so we expect it to have
+the `'a` lifetime (even though I haven't explicitly annotated it here).

 The `self.items = &self.items[1..]`  line turns into: